-This SWP will provide details and instruction on the safe production, use and handling of all human pathogenic lentivirus-based vectors.
-The containment level required will be based on a risk assessment conducted by the Biosafety Officer in consultation with the Principal Investigator.
-The major risk from working with human pathogenic lentivirus-based vectors is the generation of replication-competent lentivirus (RCL), and the potential for oncogenesis from random host chromosomal integration.
+This SOP will provide details and instruction on the safe production, use and handling of all human pathogenic lentivirus-based vectors.
+All lentiviral work will be conducted under containment level 2 conditions with additional operational precautions (CL2+).
+The viruses have the ability to integrate into host chromosomes and can infect non-dividing and terminally differentiated cells and have high rates of mutation.
+The major risk from working with human pathogenic lentivirus-based vectors is the generation of replication-competent lentivirus, and the potential for oncogenesis from random host chromosomal integration.
 The transgene being introduced by the viral vector must also be considered when assessing the risk from exposure to the virus.